 - It sometimes snows in the Blue Mountains in the middle of winter.

 The blue mountains area is approximately 1180m above sea level.
 The temperatures are relatively cooler as compared to Sydney.
 Daytime temperatures can rise in summers but nights are cooler and you would need to carry extra layers even in the middle of winters.
 On average the temperature is 7c lower in Katoomba as compared to the temperature in Sydney.

 In December and January, the temperature can climb up to 40c.
 The fire alert during the hot season is turned to high and bushwalking and BBQ is not allowed.
-In the summers season (Nov-Feb) average temperature is around 18c.
+In the summer season (Nov-Feb) average temperature is around 18c.
 During the winter season around mid-July the average temperature is 5c and nights can be very cold.
-Blue mountains have been receiving snow in the middle of winters for the last couple of years.
+Blue mountains have been receiving snow in the middle of winter for the last couple of years.